tarsisexistence/monoreact/cli/README.md

 #### Execution

-- **build** and **serve** your package with a modern rollup module bundler.
+- **build** and **watch** your package with a modern rollup module bundler.
 Rollup is the best choice for building independent libraries due to efficient tree-shaking and fast compilation.
 - **test** and **lint** your package with Jest and eslint.
 These built-in packages are crucial for increasing and maintaining the quality of built libraries.
 - **install** dependencies.
 This option provides workspace dependency management.
 If you are running **install** inside some package, it'll add these dependencies as "peer" and add them to the root.